Phil123095/Iberiapp-Backend/README.md

   - datahandling.py -> Loads the files, verifies them, and processes the data into two summary tables.
   - DBmanager.py -> Handles **upserting** data to the Database.
 Upsert = Update Row if Exists OR Insert

+#### .github/workflows
+  - As I said before, I caught a late obsession for CI/CD and decided to build my own deployment script for Lightsail.
+Pretty cool stuff.
+Next step is using the serverles framework for Lambda, will save me a ton of time in other projects too.

 P.S.
 Sorry for not writing a more extensive documentation, and for the 0 comments in the code.
 If you have any questions, feel free to reach out.